 This is the network layer that implements the mtp3 protocol.
-This does end to end routing of SS7 messages.
+This does end-to-end routing of SS7 messages.
 This is the network layer in the ss7 protocol stack.
 For routing mtp3 routing, the level is defined.
 The routing level is defined in the MTP3 header, which contains OPC, DPC, and SLS.
 Mtp3 specification is given in Q.704.
 DPC is the point code of the destination ss7 node, OPC is the originating point code, and SLS is used for load distribution of MTP3 user messages over links.

-When a message is passed from MTP2 to MTP3, the routing level, SIO, and MTP3 user data is passed in the message.
+When a message is passed from MTP2 to MTP3, the routing level, SIO, and MTP3 user data are passed in the message.
 MTP3 has two major functions, discrimination, and distribution.
 The discrimination function decides if the message is for the self node or for some other distance node.
 The discrimination function uses DPC.
 If a message is for a self node, then it is passed to the distribution function.
 The distribution function checks SI, which is part of SIO.
 The value of SI identifies the user of MTP3.
-Eg id SI is 5, the message is delivered to the ISUP layer over MTP3, if the value of SI is 3 then the message is delivered to the SCCP layer over MTP3.
+For Eg, if SI is 5, the message is delivered to the ISUP layer over MTP3, if the value of SI is 3 then the message is delivered to the SCCP layer over MTP3.

 What are the functions of MTP3?